After results day, your offer is finalised - if you get the grades.

 This is useful if you didn't get any offers for medicine but you do have an offer from your fifth choice.

 Clearing Plus matches you to suitable courses using an algorithm.
-If you haven’t got any offers or didn't get into your firm or insurance choice, log on to UCAS Track and click ‘see matches’.
+If you haven’t got any offers or didn't get into your firm or insurance choice, log on to UCAS Hub and click ‘See matches’.

 Once you click on it, you’ll be given a list of 50 courses matched to you.
 You then choose the ones you’re interested in and then the universities you’ve shown interest in will ring you to either discuss your application or offer you a place.